-Suzuyo Takazato first protested against the U.S. military presence on Japan’s Okinawa island in 1995 after the rape of a schoolgirl.
-She continues the struggle today.
+Suzuyo Takazato first protested against a U.S. military base on Japan’s Okinawa island in 1995 after the rape of a schoolgirl.
+She persists today.

 Okinawan activist Suzuyo Takazato and her colleagues left the 1995 women’s conference in Beijing feeling good.

 They’d just presented a year’s worth of research on sexual violence against Okinawan women by U.S. service members, and they felt their voices had finally been heard internationally.

 But shocking news greeted them when they arrived home: Three American servicemen stationed on Okinawa had bound, beaten and raped a 12-year-old girl.

 Takazato and her group jumped to work getting the case into international headlines by organizing a rally attended by tens of thousands.

 “I thought that we could not waste any moment,” Takazato said.

 The crime, combined with the 50th anniversary of World War Two, created an international uproar and vaulted women into the leadership of Okinawan opposition to the substantial U.S. military presence on the island.

 It’s a role that Takazato and her colleagues still hold today, more than 20 years after the rape case.